flutter/gallery/golden_test/README.md

 An expected change to the UI will also cause the golden tests to fail.
 If this is unintended, you will need to change your code to prevent the UI change.
-If it was intended, you will then need to update the goldens by running the following command:
+If it was intended, you will then need to update the goldens by running the following command on your macOS machine:
 ```bash
 flutter test --update-goldens golden_test
 ```

 Due to slight [differences](
 https://github.com/flutter/flutter/issues/36667#issuecomment-521335243)
-in rendering across platforms, mostly around text, there are different goldens for each operating system.
-The golden tests will be run on macOS, Windows and Linux.
-You are recommended to download the goldens directly from the failed Github Actions job, and use those inside of your branch.
+in rendering across platforms, mostly around text, the tests will only be run on a macOS machine on Github Actions.
+This means that if you update the tests on a Linux or Windows machine the golden tests will not pass on Github Actions.
+Instead you are recommended to download the goldens directly from the failed Github Actions job, and use those inside of your branch.

 You can find the goldens under Artifacts in the top menu inside of the failed